Central City Lymphatic Massage

 DISCLAIMER: Lymphatic Drainage Oil is not intended to diagnose, treat, cure, or prevent any medical condition.
 Always consult with a healthcare provider before using any natural remedy.
 Do not use Lymphatic Drainage Oil if you have any known allergies or sensitivities to any of the ingredients.
 Do not use Lymphatic Drainage Oil as a substitute for medical care.
 If you are experiencing any medical issues, please seek the advice of a healthcare professional.

-Located in Baton Rouge serving Baton Rouge and surrounding areas.
+Located in Baton Rouge serving Central City and surrounding areas.

 CALL US AT (225) 337-2659